Supporting your Perinatal Mental Health and Wellbeing

 • You might have trouble thinking clearly and making decisions.

-• You may worry or get anxious for reasons you don’t completely understand.
+• You may worry or get anxious for reasons that you don’t completely understand.

 • You may even experience flashbacks or nightmares about past traumatic events.